TITLE Senior Director of Donor Relations and Special Events

 Experience: At least three years of successful professional experience is required, preferably in higher education development and/or a demonstrated record of success in a related career field.

 Skills: Exceptional interpersonal skills with all age groups are required.
 Strong verbal and written communication skills are required.
-Organizational skills, particularly planning, managing deadlines, and evaluating progress are required.
-The position is paperwork-intensive and requires skills in proofreading and editing, attention to detail, and follow-through.
-Computer literacy, particularly in word processing, using Internet resources, and using databases is required.
+Must have good organizational skills, particularly planning, managing deadlines, and evaluating progress.
+The position is paperwork-intensive and requires skills in proofreading and editing, attention to detail, and follow-through; computer literacy, particularly in word processing, using Internet resources, and using databases is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: The nature of this position frequently requires lifting and moving boxes of materials and equipment weighing twenty-five to thirty pounds.